 Bike touring is a great way to see the world.
-Best Coast Biking creates value by providing a full equipment rental service and a detailed itinerary for your journey.
+Best Coast Biking creates value by providing a detailed itinerary for your journey.
 Essentially, we simplify the logistics and planning with our pre-trip manal, route maps, and daily overviews so that the only thing you need to focus on is having a great experience.
-Additionally, we offer assistance to get your equipment to the start of your trip and we pick it up at the end, so you don't have to worry about shipping fees and hassles.

 Are your Itineraries suitable for families?

 Due to safety considerations, we currently do not encourage anyone under the age of 18 to participate in our journeys.
 Infant trailers can be tricky, and riding on busy roadways with your child in a trailer can be very dangerous.

 How do I know that this kind of trip is right for me?